-- 3.4.1 Execution of Numbered Route Instructions. - a.
-Each Numbered Route Instruction is to be executed at the first opportunity, in ascending numerical order.
-Complete each Numbered Route Instruction fully before proceeding to the next (except for instructions including the acronym ITIS which may or may not be executed; see ITIS in APPENDIX B to these General Instructions.)
-The proper execution of an instruction to proceed ONTO a specified road or TOWARD a named object requires competitors to be simultaneously aware of the next Numbered

-Route Instruction, which may be executed while on the specified road or prior to reaching the named object.
-(That is, you do not need to complete an ONTO by coming to the end of the road, or complete a TOWARD by reaching the object before proceeding to the next instruction.)
+3.4.1 Execution of Numbered Route Instructions.

+a.
+Each Numbered Route Instruction is to be executed at the first Opportunity (see definition in APPENDIX B), in ascending numerical order.
+Complete each Numbered Route Instruction fully before proceeding to the next (except for instructions including the acronym ITIS, which may or may not be executed; see "ITIS" in APPENDIX B).
+The proper execution of an instruction to proceed ONTO a specified road or TOWARD a named object requires competitors to be simultaneously aware of the next Numbered Route Instruction, which may be executed while on the specified road or prior to reaching the named object.
+(That is, you do not need to "complete" an ONTO by coming to the end of the road, or "complete" a TOWARD by reaching the object before proceeding to the next instruction.)

-- b.
-A mileage listed with a Numbered Route Instruction forms a mandatory part of the instruction. - c.
-Clarifying comments or cautions may be used within Numbered Route Instructions, and will be enclosed in parentheses; clarifying comments are not a mandatory part of the Numbered Route Instructions and are provided for information only. - 3.4.2 Route selection.
-At each intersection, the Rally Route is determined by executing the next unexecuted Numbered Route Instruction, if possible.
-At intersections at which the next unexecuted Numbered Route Instruction cannot be executed, participants will determine the Rally Route by applying the Default Route Instructions described in APPENDIX A to these General Instructions. - 3.4.3 Time expressions.
-Times in the Numbered Route Instructions are expressed in minutes and seconds rather than in minutes and fractions of a minute. - 3.4.4 Speed expressions.
-Speeds in the Numbered Route Instructions are expressed in miles per hour. - 3.4.5 Terms and abbreviations.
-Some terms and abbreviations used in the Numbered Route Instructions are defined in APPENDIX B to these General Instructions; these are known as "defined terms."
-Terms and abbreviations used in the Numbered Route Instructions and not found in APPENDIX B have their normal "dictionary definition." - 3.4.6 Spelling and Punctuation.
-Spelling and punctuation in the Numbered Route Instructions are precise. - 3.4.7 Case and font The Numbered Route Instructions are printed in all uppercase, Roman font.
-Any difference between the case or font in an instruction and the case or font of the word it refers to should be ignored. - 3.4.7.
+b.
+A mileage listed in a Numbered Route Instruction is a mandatory part of the instruction.

+c.
+Clarifying comments or cautions may be used within Numbered Route Instructions or Supplementals, and will be enclosed in parentheses; clarifying comments are not a mandatory part of the Numbered Route Instructions or Supplementals.

+3.4.2 Route selection.
+At each Opportunity, the Rally Route is determined by executing the next unexecuted Numbered Route Instruction, if possible.
+At Opportunities at which the next unexecuted Numbered Route Instruction cannot be executed, participants will determine the Rally Route by applying the Default Route Instructions described in APPENDIX A to these General Instructions.

+3.4.3 Time expressions.
+Times in the Numbered Route Instructions are expressed in minutes and seconds rather than in minutes and fractions of a minute.

+3.4.4 Speed expressions.
+Speeds in the Numbered Route Instructions are expressed in miles per hour.

+3.4.5 Terms and abbreviations.
+Some terms and abbreviations used in the Instructions are defined in APPENDIX B to these General Instructions; these are known as "defined terms."
+Terms and abbreviations used in the Instructions and not found in APPENDIX B have their normal "dictionary definition."

+3.4.6 Spelling and Punctuation.
+Spelling and punctuation in the Instructions are precise.

+3.4.7 Case and font The Numbered Route Instructions are printed in all uppercase, Roman font.
+Any difference between the case or font in an instruction and the case or font of the text it refers to should be ignored.

+3.4.7.
 Continuity.
 All reasonable care is taken to ensure that the Numbered Route Instructions have been accurately printed and assembled.
 However, it is the responsibility of the participants to check the completeness (correct number of pages), the legibility (ability to clearly read all printing), and the correct order (pages assembled in numerical order).
 Protests concerning missing or misprinted pages, or incorrectly assembled instructions, will be accepted only within 20 minutes of issuance of the instructions.